Why Earn a Doctorate in Education (EdD) Degree?

 Is this EdD right for you?

-USC’s online EdD is ideal for working professionals and leaders looking to advance their careers within higher education settings, K–12 schools and systems, private firms, non-profits and government organizations.
+USC’s online EdD is ideal for working professionals and leaders looking to advance their careers within higher education settings, private firms, nonprofits and government organizations.
 The EdD offers professionals an opportunity to effect change in an organization by sharpening their communication, assessment, inquiry and management skills.

 Doctor of Education jobs